monashmicroimaging/gitbook-fiji-basics/part_5_scales_and_sizing.md

 ![](/assets/part5/scale_information_uncalibrated.jpg)

 If you know the conversion factor, you can set the scale manually by inputting the conversion into either the image properties or set scale windows.
-To input it via **Image Properties** go to **Image Properties** \(or shortcut Ctrl+Shift+P\), as previously described.
+To input it via **Image Properties** go to **Image -&gt; Properties** \(or shortcut Ctrl+Shift+P\), as previously described.

 ![](/assets/part5/image_properties_menu_example2.jpg)